Lombard-Web-Services/Answer/README.md

 Andrew Ng and his team

 ### License
-© Deeplearning.ai https://www.deeplearning.ai/ , do not use reproduce.
+© Deeplearning.ai https://www.deeplearning.ai/ , do not use or reproduce expected with author auth.